Lucy from Peanuts offers friendly career advice for five cents

 “Have you tried _____ ?”

-- Applying across a massive scale using Indeed or other job sites using a less specific resume and using automated custom scripts to fill out all the redundant forms
+• Applying across a massive scale using Indeed or other job sites using a less specific resume

 And because it needs its own subcategory, here’s a non-exhaustive list of things I’ve done to reduce my expenses:

 I’m not canceling my health insurance, gym membership, or therapy appointments because I can’t stop taking care of myself.
-The same is true for my gender-affirming care, which only costs me about $30/mo for routine blood tests and occasional copays for doctor check-ins.
+The same is true for gender-affirming care, which only costs me about $30/mo for routine blood tests and occasional copays for doctor check-ins.
 These things keep me alive just as much as my groceries and utilities do.

 Gig Economy